pthom/hello_imgui/src/hello_imgui/hello_imgui_api.md

     You can here add a function that will be called at each frame, and before the call to ImGui::NewFrame().
     It is a good place to dynamically add new fonts, or dynamically add new dockable windows.

+ * `BeforeImGuiRender`: *VoidFunction, default=empty*.
+    You can here add a function that will be called at each frame, after the user Gui code, and just before the call to ImGui::Render() (which will also call ImGui::EndFrame()).

 * `AnyBackendEventCallback`: *AnyBackendCallback, default=empty*.
   Callbacks for events from a specific backend. _Only implemented for SDL, where the event will be of type 'SDL_Event *'_